flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 ## Step 1 - Navigation and page verification

-The first step we will use contains the step to tell Flood Chrome to visit the initial target URL and to do some page verification to ensure we have successfully landed on the correct page and the page contents is returned as expected.
+The first step we will use contains the step to tell Flood Element to visit the initial target URL and to do some page verification to ensure we have successfully landed on the correct page and the page contents is returned as expected.

 ![The Flood Store - Homepage](https://raw.githubusercontent.com/flood-io/flood-chrome-docs/master/examples/images/step-1-homepage.png)